U District station: Transit-oriented development

 The area surrounding U District station is a walkable neighborhood primarily consisting of commercial space and multi-family residential housing.
 Within a 1/2 mi of the station is one of the densest concentrations of housing and jobs in the region, with nearly 15,000 jobs and over 21,000 residents counted in 2013.

 The station is designed to support up to 240 ft of transit-oriented development on top of the entrances and station box.
 The city of Seattle began developing a comprehensive rezoning of the neighborhood to allow for taller buildings in 2013, proposing a maximum height limit of 340 ft along NE 45th Street and 85 ft in other parts of the neighborhood.
 The rezoning proposal ran into opposition from locals who filed an appeal to halt planning, citing a need for affordable housing and open space.
 A revised plan unveiled in September 2016 by Mayor Ed Murray requires new developments in the neighborhood to include rent-restricted affordable housing or pay a fine.
 The rezone was approved in March 2017, taking effect shortly thereafter, allowing a maximum height of 320 ft for residential use and 160 ft for offices.
 As of 2021, there are 20 high-rise buildings under development in the University District, including several above 20 stories in height.

 The University of Washington showed interest in developing an office tower over the station box, whose development rights were acquired by the university in 2013.
 Neighborhood residents and activists, including former UW professor Phil Thiel, instead proposed a public plaza on top of the station, citing the dimensions being similar to those of central squares in European cities.
 The university approved a 50-year lease with the Lincoln Property Company in 2020 to develop a 12-story office tower above the station site.
-Construction on the building began in 2023 and is scheduled to be completed in 2025; five stories will be occupied by the university's administrative offices per an air rights agreement, while the rest is leased for other clients.
+The Gateway Building, designed by Perkins&Will, began construction in 2023 and was completed in late 2024.
+The university pre-leased five floors through an air rights agreement and moved staff into the building in March 2025.